-The EMS and Turbo models feature a tachometer and sport steering wheel.
-The EMS also features a sunroof and light alloy wheels with low profile tires.
-All Turbo models are equipped with a five-speed manual transmission.
+The EMS and Turbo models also feature a tachometer, sport steering wheel, gas shock absorbers and light alloy wheels with low-profile tires.

 EXTENSIVE PILOT STUDIES

 People with widely varying physical characteristics in terms of stature, weight, reach, etc. must have equal opportunities in driving the Saab 900.
 The design and locations of most of the equipment are based on careful pilot studies and measurements of how the human being behaves as a driver or passenger.
 To ensure that the interior safety features are correctly designed, we have gone so far as to consider the strength of the human skeleton and compared it with the conceivable loads applied to it in the event of various motoring accidents.